FAQ

 8) Is your building handicap accessible?

-Sadly, the one drawback of being in a historic building downtown is that elevators have never been installed.
-If you would have difficulty climbing one flight of stairs due to a disability, medical condition or temporary injury please contact me so we can make arrangements to meet in a colleague’s fully accessible office.
+Sadly, the one drawback of being in a historic building downtown is that elevators are not installed.
+If you would have difficulty climbing one flight of stairs due to a disability, medical condition or temporary injury please contact me so we can arrange to meet in a colleague’s fully accessible office instead.